AdrianVazquezMejia/Modbus-Simulator/README.md

 # Modbus-Simulator
 This is cross-platform desktop application that works as a modbus slave or master.

-This simulator will support TCP/IP, ASCII and RTU.
+This simulator will support Serial and TCP/IP (ASCII and RTU).

 # README